Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Turboant M10 Lite Front Wheel

 But the M10 Lite has the stamina to match its pluck, too.
-The 36V 6.6Ah battery – while smaller than the one found on the original M10 – still has a maximum range of 15.5 miles – or 10 miles if you’re going heavy on the throttle.
+The 36V 6.6Ah battery has a maximum range of 15.5 miles – or 10 miles if you’re going heavy on the throttle (based on my grueling tests).

-And while Turboant claims that the Lite can scale 15-degree inclines, based on my tests it’ll handle 7-degree slopes.
+And while Turboant claims that the Lite can scale 15-degree inclines, based on my tests it can only handle 7-degree slopes.
 This makes it well suited to gentle hills, but anything more challenging and you'll notice a rapid decline in speed.

 Turboant M10 Lite Durable Chassis

-Sure, there’s no suspension (nor would we expect there to be for this price), but what it does have is a pair of nimble 8.5-inch air-filled tires that do an admirable job of absorbing shocks and vibrations from the road.
-So long as you stick to urban environments, you’ll find the ride satisfyingly cushioned.
+Sure, there’s no suspension (nor would I expect there to be at this price), but the 8.5-inch air-filled tires do an admirable job of absorbing shocks and vibrations from the road.
+So long as you stick to urban environments, you’ll find the ride satisfyingly cushioned, not to mention nimble.

 Turboant M10 Lite Rear Tire and Taillight

-Allied with the comfortable plush tires is a sense of control that radiates across the scooter.
-Everything about it is designed to maximize user experience: from the surprisingly wide 19.5-inch handlebars; to the ergonomic thumb throttle, and lightweight (yet durable) aluminum frame.
+Allied with its plush tires is a sense of control that radiates across the scooter.
+Everything about the M10 Lite has been designed to maximize your experience.
+From the surprisingly wide 19.7-inch handlebars; to the ergonomic thumb throttle, and lightweight (yet durable) aluminum frame.

 Turboant M10 Lite Cockpit

-Talking about water, you can count on the IP54 water resistance rating to protect your scooter against rain, while the long fenders prevent splashback, keeping your work attire clean.
+Talking about water, you can count on its IP54 rating to protect it against rain, while the long fenders prevent splashback, keeping your work attire clean.

 Turboant M10 Lite Front Fender

 And it’s not just its IP rating that distinguishes the M10 Lite as a hardy workhorse.
-Everything is solidly built, with the wobble-free stem, cable management that’s neat and tidy, and a frame that’s as tough as nails.
+The stem is wobble-free, the cable management is neat, and the frame is as tough as nails.

 The deck is perhaps the only stumble when it comes to its design.
-Though grippy, it’s a little on the short side, which could impact your riding stance.
+Though grippy, it’s a little on the short side.
 There’s enough room when you factor in its width, but you may find yourself using the rear fender as a footrest on occasion.

 Josh's Feet on the Turboant M10 Lite Deck

 One area where the M10 Lite shines, though, is in its portability.
 Weighing just 30.9 lbs, it’s light enough to carry up a flight of stairs and onto public transport.
-And thanks to its simple three-step folding mechanism, it can be collapsed to fit under your desk or in the trunk of your car for weekend sojourns.
+And thanks to its simple three-step folding mechanism, it can be collapsed to fit under your desk or in the trunk of your car.

 Josh Carrying the Turboant M10 Lite

 Safety is also of paramount importance when you’re navigating sinewy city streets, and here’s another area where the M10 Lite trumps its esteemed predecessor.
 The brakes have been better calibrated this time around, which can be felt in their responsiveness.
-From a speed of 15 mph, the rear disc and front electronic brake will bring you to a complete stop in just 2.9 meters, which is among the shortest stopping distance among all budget scooters.
+From a speed of 15 mph, the rear disc and front electronic brake brought me to a complete stop in just 2.9 meters, which is among the shortest stopping distance among all budget scooters.

 Turboant M10 Lite Brake Lever

-The lighting, meanwhile, is bright enough to keep you safe in well-lit areas at night, though I would recommend purchasing an extra headlight to supplement the one you get with the scooter.
+The lighting rig, meanwhile, is bright enough to keep you safe in well-lit areas at night, though I would recommend purchasing an extra headlight.

 Turboant M10 Lite Lights

-Perhaps one of the things that I love most about this scooter (and there’s a lot to love) is the USB port that actually works.
-You can plug your phone in to charge with zero hassle.
+Perhaps one of the things that I love most about this scooter (and there’s a lot to love) is the USB port.
+You can charge your phone while you're on the go.

 Turboant M10 Lite USB Charging Port